 - Confirmation of who controls the SPV and how voting decisions are made

-- A copy of the SPV's shareholders' agreement
+- A copy of the SPV's constitutional documentation

 - Confirmation that the SPV's constitution and governance documents are consistent with the drag-along and co-sale provisions in the operating company's shareholder agreement

 Importantly, the SPV must be able to bind its underlying angel investors to the drag-along provisions that the lead investor will typically require.
-A poorly drafted SPV shareholders' agreement - one that gives individual angels veto rights over drag-along - will be flagged during due diligence.
+Poorly drafted SPV constitutional documentation, especially where individual angels get veto rights over drag-along, will be flagged during due diligence.
 This is the most common structural error in Angel SPV setups and is easily avoided if the documentation is prepared correctly at inception.

 Valuation and SAFE/Convertible Note considerations: Where angel investment was made via a SAFE or convertible note rather than direct equity, conversion at a priced round will determine the SPV's equity position.
 If angels invested through the SPV at the note stage, the conversion mechanics should be clearly addressed in both the note documentation and the SPV's founding documents.